chnm/thatcamp-org/wp-content/plugins/jetpack-lite/readme.txt

 * The [WP.me URL shortener](http://wp.me/sf2B5-shorten).
 *  and *nothing* more to come!

+All credits of these great features goes to original Jetpack authors.
+My only job here is to trim down code and files of removed features to leave Jetpack Lite as a stats+shorlink standalone plugin.

-And if you don't feel confortable using it or need a great support, it's better to install original and official from here: [Jetpack](http://jetpack.me/).
+If you don't feel confortable using it or need a great support, it's better to install original and official from here: [Jetpack](http://wordpress.org/plugins/jetpack/).

 Note: The stats portion of Jetpack uses Quantcast to enhance its data.
 If you have any question regarding this, please ask to [Jetpack Support](http://wordpress.org/support/plugin/jetpack) not to me.